Tobi-De/fuzzy-couscous/docs/usage.md

 This command allows you to run multiple commands simultaneously.
 Typically, when working with tailwind, you need to run both the django `runserver` command and the tailwind `compile` command.
 This command uses the python package [honcho](https://github.com/nickstenning/honcho) to manage multiple processes.
-By default, it runs the django server, a redis server (if `REDIS_URL` is in your environment or `.env` file), and the tailwind compile and watch command if `pytailwindcss` is listed as a dependency in your `pyproject.toml` file.
+By default, it runs the django server, a redis server (if `REDIS_URL` is in your environment or `.env` file), the tailwind compile and watch command if `pytailwindcss` is listed as a dependency in your `pyproject.toml` file.
+It also runs the qcluster command from django-q2 (if defined in your dependencies).
+Additionally, if hupper is listed as a development dependency, it uses that to run the qcluster command..
 You can specify the commands to run in the `[tool.cuzzy]` section using the `work` key.
 If you define a command with the same name as the default, it will override it.
 Here are the default commands:

 ```toml